Oversize Load Driving: What You Need to Get On the Road

 - This includes a vision screening.
 Vision should be at least 20/40 with a 70-degree field of vision in each eye.
 Drivers may wear corrective contact lenses or glasses to meet this requirement.

-- Also includes a hearing test.
+- It also includes a hearing test.
 Drivers are permitted to wear hearing aids if needed.

 - Take and pass a driver’s road test and present a certificate as proof of success.

 - Review the laws and regulations for oversize loads within the states where you will be traveling.
 Each state may have its own requirements for oversize loads.